-For the past two decades, Gloucester has been in the forefront of New England's most exciting coastal phenomenon, watching the great whales.
+For the past two decades, Gloucester has been in the forefront of New England's most exciting coastal phenomenon, whale watching.
 Gloucester Harbor became America's first seaport because of its close proximity to the fishing grounds of George's Bank.
 Today, Gloucester and Cape Ann's proximity to the summer whale feeding grounds of Stellwagen Bank make the area one of the preeminent whale watching ports on the East Coast.

 A number of local whale watches take approximately 100,000 people annually to see one of nature's most exciting spectacles, the humpback whales of Stellwagen Bank.
 Because Cape Ann is so close to the feeding grounds, the whale watch boats reach the whales faster than from other ports, allowing you more time to view these gentle giants.